reichow-lab/subunit_analysis/README.md

 Using the Hemichannel_Arrangement.sh script

 This script only works for hemichannel metadata.
-Use the Gap_Junction_Splitter.sh script HC1_particles.csv and HC2_particles.csv output for this script
+Use the Gap_Junction_Splitter.sh's script HC1_particles.csv and HC2_particles.csv output for this script

 This script takes much longer to run than the other scripts